nicklockwood/iCarousel/README.md

 Installation
 --------------

 To use the iCarousel class in an app, just drag the iCarousel class files (demo files and assets are not needed) into your project and add the QuartzCore framework.
+You can also install it using Cocoapods in the normal way.

 Chameleon Support